 Step 1: Fill in your Learning Agreement for Traineeship and get the form signed

 Instructions: Save the Learning Agreement on your computer.
 When you have filled in all parts that you can fill in, it is time to collect the information that you still need in order to complete the agreement.
 Contact the employer and the teacher responsible for practical training with your questions.
 Ask the employer for information regarding the receiving organisation, proposed mobility programme and insurances.
 It is important that the teacher responsible for the practical training will approve the amount of ECTS you will get when fulfilling the practical training.
 Make sure that all parts of the agreement (see the model agreement) are filled in before sending the agreement for signature to the employer and the teacher responsible for practical training.
 If you want, you can ask Annika Keskinen to check your agreement before sending it further.
 Contact Annika through international(a)arcada.fi also if you have any questions about the form.

 When everyone (you, the employer and the teacher responsible for practical training) have signed the agreement, you should upload a PDF version of it when you register your planned practical training abroad in our mobility database.
 See step 2.

 Step 2: Register your practical training in our mobility database MoveON

 Register your planned practical training abroad and upload your signed Learning Agreement well in advance before the start of your internship!
 You can fill in the form at your own pace.
 Remember to click submit when ready.
 Do the registration preferably around one month before the start of your internship.
-In case you have any questions or if you will not be able to submit your registration one month before the start of your internship, please contact Annika Keskinen (international[a]arcada.fi) or stop by at our office in C3 (room 353) during our consultation hours Tue-Thu at 10.00-12.00.
-Other times upon agreement.
+In case you have any questions or if you will not be able to submit your registration one month before the start of your internship, please contact Annika Keskinen (international[a]arcada.fi).

 Step 3: Erasmus+ Grant Agreement